Health & Fitness Calculators

 (Hips - Waist) < 10"

-You have a rectangle shape if the difference between your hips and bust is less than 3.6 inches, the difference between your bust and waist is less than 9 inches, and the difference between your hips and waist is less than 10 inches.
+You fit the rectangle profile if the difference between your hips and bust is less than 3.6 inches (and vice versa), the difference between your bust and waist is less than 9 inches, AND the difference between your hips and waist is less than 10 inches.

-These are only suggestions, not hard and fast rules.
-Every person is unique and may not fit perfectly into one specific category.
-Additionally, your body shape may change over time due to weight gain or loss, pregnancy, and aging.
-The most important thing is to embrace and appreciate your unique shape and to choose clothing that makes you feel confident and comfortable.
+Please note that these mathematical guidelines are helpful benchmarks, not strict rules.
+Every person is wonderfully unique and may not fit flawlessly into a single category.
+Furthermore, your proportions can naturally evolve over time due to weight fluctuations, pregnancy, or the aging process.
+Ultimately, the most important goal is to embrace your natural silhouette and select clothing that makes you feel uniquely confident and comfortable.

 Your Body Shape and Your Health

-For example, the "apple" figure, characterized by a larger upper body and less defined waist, is often associated with a higher risk of heart disease and type 2 diabetes.
-This is because the fat in the abdominal area, known as visceral fat, is more dangerous than fat in other areas of the body because it surrounds vital organs.
-Additionally, having a higher proportion of fat in the upper body can increase the risk of high blood pressure and cholesterol.
+For instance, the Apple figure (characterized by a broader upper body and a less defined waistline) is frequently associated with a higher risk of heart disease and type 2 diabetes.
+This is because abdominal weight often presents as visceral fat—a type of fat that surrounds vital organs and poses a higher metabolic risk than subcutaneous fat.
+A greater concentration of upper-body mass is also tied to increased risks of high blood pressure and elevated cholesterol levels.